Adam-DevPL/MegakFinalFront/README.md

 It's example made for testing programming skills.
 This part contains fronted side of app.

+To see fronted part of application click --> [BACKEND](https://github.com/Adam-DevPL/MegakFinalBack).

 ## Table of contents
 * [Technologies](#technologies)
 * [Installation](#installation)